Can I Go To Urgent Care Clinic For STD Testing and Treatment

 Can you get insurance for STD testing at urgent care?

-What is the process of STD testing and treatment at urgent care clinics?
+What is the process of STD testing at urgent care?

 Will I need to wait to get tested for STD at urgent care?